sbin1211/electron-crash-report-server/README.md

 Electron applications.

 ## install

 [![Deploy][deploy-img]][deploy-url]

-During setup you should change the `AUTH_USER` and `AUTH_PASS` environment variables.
-Once your app has been deployed you will use those values to login.
+During setup change the `AUTH_USER` and `AUTH_PASS` environment variables.
+Once the app has been deployed use those values to login.

-If you are not seeing crash reports after the first deploy you may  need to restart the app.
+If crash reports do not appear after the first deploy restart the app.

 ## usage

 ~~~ javascript
 const {crashReporter} = require('electron')
 crashReporter.start({